mjohnson518/supernova-web/docs/nova-docs/overview/introduction.md

 ### Disaster Recovery

-SuperNova incorporates a robust disaster recovery system designed to handle various types of data corruption and system failures.
+Supernova incorporates a robust disaster recovery system designed to handle various types of data corruption and system failures.
 The system is built around the following key components:

 #### Corruption Detection
 - Automated integrity checks for database consistency